|

 Visitors to Istanbul should make the Suleymaniye Mosque a priority on their itinerary for several compelling reasons.

 Firstly, it offers a serene escape from the city’s hustle and bustle, providing a tranquil space for reflection and contemplation.
+Personally, I really felt like I was inside a religious building here.

 Secondly, the panoramic views from its courtyard are simply breathtaking, making it a prime spot for capturing stunning photographs of Istanbul’s skyline.